serenalin121/mini-free-library-front-end/README.md

-# Mini Free Library - Backend
+# Mini Free Library - Frontend

 This is the backend repository.